biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/create-your-swap-contract-guide.md

 ### Getting started

 Anyone can instantiate an instance of the swap contract.
-There is a version of this contract uploaded on Biyachain mainnet already, and can be found [here](https://biyascan.com/code/67/).
+There is a version of this contract uploaded on Biya Chain mainnet already, and can be found [here](https://biyascan.com/code/67/).

 Before instantiating the contract, as the contract owner, you have three questions to answer:

 #### 1. Which address should be the fee recipient?

-Since orders placed by the swap contract are orders in the Biyachain Exchange Module, this means each order can have a fee recipient which can receive 40% of the trading fee.
+Since orders placed by the swap contract are orders in the Biya Chain Exchange Module, this means each order can have a fee recipient which can receive 40% of the trading fee.
 Typically, Exchange dApps will set the fee recipient as their own addresses.

 #### 2. What tokens should this contract support?